jwatson-CO-edu/SPARROW/README.md

         [ ] Is the algo easy or hard to read in SPARROW?
 ```
 ### Deferred to FINCH
-* FINCH is an interpretted, flow-based language in which computation graphs (for differentiation and backpropagation) and tensors (to build neural models from elementary layers) are first-class structures.
+* FINCH is an interpretted, flow-based language based on a graph structure instead of a stack structure
 * The purpose is to support my own investigation into cognitive architecture and simulation.
 * Possible transpilation to D in the far future?
 * Possible bytecode interpreter in the far far future?